platipy/platipy/research/huang2014.rst

 **Summary**:

 This is a study where they made a multiple-choice activity with diagnostic feedback, and then did an assessment.
-The `ARCS model <http://www.learning-theories.com/kellers-arcs-model-of-motivational-design.html>`_ , which is pretty helpful from a design point of view:
+They used the `ARCS model of motivational design <http://www.learning-theories.com/kellers-arcs-model-of-motivational-design.html>`_ , which is pretty helpful from a design point of view:

 * Gain the student's **attention**
 * Establish **relevance**